KamilleModules/Ekom/doc/models/product-box.md

                 The template should use this value to format the stockText (using different colors for instance).

+                By default, if stockAvailable is selected, then the stockText is "in stock", which template authors can alter at will.

+                If outOfStock is selected, then the stockText is the out_of_stock_text value from ek_shop_has_product_lang table.
+                Note that the value might be an empty string.

 - stockText: string, the text to display

 - hasDiscount: bool, whether or not this product has at least one discount applied to it.
 - originalPrice: string, the original price to display, either WT or OT, based on ekom preferences/rules
 - salePrice: string, the discounted price to display, either WT or OT, based on ekom preferences/rules
+- salePriceWithoutTax: string, the discounted price to display without tax
+- salePriceWithTax: string, the discounted price to display with tax
+- rawSalePriceWithoutTax: internal helper, the unformatted sale price without tax of the product, not intended to be used by template
+- rawSalePriceWithTax: internal helper, the unformatted sale price with tax of the product, not intended to be used by template

 - savingPercent: negative percent (-10% for instance)
 - savingAmount: negative formatted price (-7€ for instance)